Dodgers vs. Padres Player Props Betting Odds

 Soto Stats

-- Soto has recorded a base hit in four games in a row.
-During his last five outings he is hitting .421 with four doubles, a home run, four walks and two RBI.
+- Soto hopes to build on a five-game hitting streak in this matchup.
+During his last five outings he is hitting .474 with five doubles, a home run, four walks and two RBI.

 Soto Recent Games